manuel-passadouro/SEP_Project/README.md

 ## High Level Architecture:

-This following architecture is to be implemented for this project:
+The following architecture is to be implemented for this project:

-**TODO: ADD ARCHITECTURE DIAGRAM**
 ![Project Architecture Diagram.](./SEP_project_architecture.png)

 ## Workflow: